AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 ### Causality:
 * Talk about difference between causal convolution and RNN and how causal convolution is easier to compute.
 Add how dilating the filter fixes the problem that the causal convolution has.

+## Gated Activation Units:
+* The term "Gate" has been adopted in a number of fields, for example in music production, we use the term "Noise-Gate" when we refer to a device that is responsible for attenuating signals that fall below some pre determined threshhold, and simpler said, if a certain sound is not loud then the listener will not be able to hear it at all.

 ## Terms we need to understand:
 I found that reading research papers I would come across a lot of words and terms that I couldn't understand, and they were not explained as it is assumed that you have some knowledge in the field that is being discussed.
 But if you've just started then a lot of the terms will be a difficult to digest.
 There will be sections throughout this article that will breka down the important ideas.
 * Tractable: you will come across this term in the context of solving problems, computing/calculating things and creating models.
 In the context of solving a problem, when we state that a problem is "tractable", it means that it can be solved or that the value can be found in a reasonable amount of time.
 Some problems are said to be "Intractable".
 From a computational complexity stance, intractable problems are problems for which there exist no efficient algorithms to solve them.
 Most intractable problems have an algorithm – the same algorithm – that provides a solution, and that algorithm is the brute-force search.